 Busy walls are distracting.
 Paint your walls using white or any light pastel coloured paint.
 Decorative wallpapers are great alternatives to paint, just opt for one with subtle designs and earth-toned colours.

-Take a look at this minimalist, Nordic style bedroom.
+Take a look at this minimalist, Nordic style bedroom designed by our Adelaide designers.
 The white walls ensure the room’s ambiance is perfect for rest and sleep.

 2. Pop colour in the room using furniture and decor